siadat/eton/README.md

 # add a file
 eton addfile file.txt

-# a unique alias can be set and used instead of the numeric id
+# use the alias instead of its id
-eton alias 2 all-processes
+eton show 2

-# the order of id and alias does not matter
+# set a unique alias
-eton alias all-processes 2
+eton alias 2 procs

+# use the alias, so you don't need to remember its id
+eton cat procs

 # you can rename an alias
-eton alias all-processes processes
+eton alias procs processes

 # list all items
 eton ls -a